Pastoral

 Please see the WSFG uniform expectations below:-

-- Dark, bottle green pleated knee length skirt or trousers in the acceptable school styles
+• Dark, bottle green pleated knee length skirt or trousers in the acceptable school styles

-- Dark, bottle green religious dress in plain, cotton fabric.
+• Dark, bottle green religious dress in plain, cotton fabric.

-- Strictly no jeans style trousers, tight trousers or leggings are permitted.
+• Strictly no jeans style trousers, tight trousers or leggings are permitted.

-- Plain white blouse with shirt collar to be worn by all.
+• Plain white blouse with shirt collar to be worn by all.
 Shirts can be long sleeved or short sleeved and must be worn tucked in.

-- Plain white vest top can be worn under the school shirt if necessary.
+• Plain white vest top can be worn under the school shirt if necessary.

-- Dark, bottle green sweater, cardigan or sweatshirt without any logo.
+• Dark, bottle green sweater, cardigan or sweatshirt without any logo.
 No other colours of sweater, cardigan or sweatshirt are permitted.

-- Plain black, white or bottle green knee socks, ankle socks or tights are to be worn at all times.
+• Plain black, white or bottle green knee socks, ankle socks or tights are to be worn at all times.
 No over the knee socks are permitted.

-- Plain black low-heeled sensible shoes or boots.
+• Plain black low-heeled sensible shoes or boots.
 Trainers and higher heels are not permitted.
 Footwear must have black laces and not have any pattern, colour or branded logos.

-- Plain, black coat or jacket that is suitably waterproof.
+• Plain, black coat or jacket that is suitably waterproof.
 Denim, leather, faux leather jackets and hoodies are not permitted to be brought onto the school premises.

-- Hijabs must be plain white or dark bottle green and must be worn pinned securely.
+• Hijabs must be plain white or dark bottle green and must be worn pinned securely.

-- School blazer with WSFG logo is compulsory for all years and must be worn at all times.
+• School blazer with WSFG logo is compulsory for all years and must be worn at all times.

 Uniform Extras:

-- Make-up, if worn, must be minimal and discreet.
+• Make-up, if worn, must be minimal and discreet.
 False eyelashes, eyelash extensions, acrylic or other types of nail extensions are not permitted.

-- Students are permitted to wear one small stud in each ear (which should be no bigger than the size of a pea) and a wristwatch only.
+• Students are permitted to wear one small stud in each ear (which should be no bigger than the size of a pea) and a wristwatch only.
 Facial piercings and visible body piercings (including tongue piercings) are not permitted.
 Any other jewellery items will be confiscated and will only be returned to parents / carers.

-- Hair must be of a natural colour and hair of a non-natural colour is not permitted.
+• Hair must be of a natural colour and hair of a non-natural colour is not permitted.
 All hair accessories must be small, discreet and plain.

-- Coloured or patterned contact lenses are not permitted.
+• Coloured or patterned contact lenses are not permitted.

-- Lanyard, One Card and Conduct Card must be worn at all times as uniform items.
+• Lanyard, One Card and Conduct Card must be worn at all times as uniform items.

 Currently, masks are to be worn by all students, both in corridors and in classrooms, in compliance with the government guidance and the school risk assessment.

 The school reserves the right to ask a student who is not in correct uniform to remove non-uniform items or change into uniform items provided by the school for the day.
-The school does not accept any responsibility for the loss or damage of any confiscated items.
+The school does not accept any responsibility for the loss or damage to any confiscated items.

 The school uniform is a ‘professional’ dress code which sets an appropriate tone for a school working environment where the work is learning.
 I hope you can support us by ensuring that your daughter wears the correct uniform when we return.